-Applicable Nasdaq rules require a majority of a listed company's board of directors to be comprised of independent directors within one year of listing.
-In addition, Nasdaq rules require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent and that audit committee members also satisfy independence criteria set forth in Rule 10A-3 under the Exchange Act of 1934, as amended, or the Exchange Act.
+Applicable Nasdaq rules require a majority of a listed company's Directors to be comprised of independent directors within one year of listing.
+In addition, Nasdaq rules require that, subject to specified exceptions, each member of a listed company's Audit, Compensation and Nominating and Corporate Governance Committees be independent and that Audit Committee members also satisfy independence criteria set forth in Rule 10A-3 under the Exchange Act of 1934, as amended, or the Exchange Act.
 The Nasdaq independence definition includes a series of objective tests, such as that the director is not, and has not been for at least three years, one of our employees, that neither the director nor any of his family members has engaged in various types of business dealings with us and that the director is not associated with the holders of more than 5% of our ordinary shares.
-In addition, under applicable Nasdaq rules, a director will only qualify as an "independent director" if, in the opinion of the listed company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+In addition, under applicable Nasdaq rules, a director will only qualify as an "independent director" if, in the opinion of the listed company's Directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

-Our board of directors has determined that all of our directors, except Ms. Barrett, are independent directors, as defined under applicable Nasdaq rules.
-In making such determination, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances that our board of directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each non-employee director.
+Our Directors has determined that all of our Directors, except Ms. Barrett, are independent directors, as defined under applicable Nasdaq rules.
+In making such determination, our Directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances that our Directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each non-employee director.

-There are no family relationships among any of our directors or executive officers.
+There are no family relationships among any of our Directors or executive officers.